kiranmajji1620/ft_nlp/material/venv_pip/pipbasics.md

 - When a package is installed, pypi ensures all required dependencies are also installed.
 - `pip install pandas` to install pandas
 - `pip show pandas` to see dependencies before installing
-- `pip install --upgrade --no-cache-dir pandas` to resolve dependency conflicts.
+- `pip install --upgrade --no-cache-dir pandas` for fresh download instead of cached one
 - `pip install -r requirements.txt` to install consistent versions across different environments.